aminrj/aminrj.github.io/_posts/2026-03-15-RAG-mitigation-strategies.md

 ## Defense 3: prompt structure hardening (data vs. instructions separation)

-**What it is:** A deliberate structural separation between the LLM's operator instructions and the retrieved documents, combined with explicit instructions that retrieved content is data-only.
+This defense applies a deliberate structural separation between the LLM's operator instructions and the retrieved documents, combined with explicit instructions that retrieved content is data-only.

-**Why it matters:** The default RAG prompt template looks like this:
+The default RAG prompt template looks like this:

 ```bash
 You are a helpful company assistant.
 Use the following context